project-octopus/octopodes/README.md

     bundle exec ruby boot.rb

-The site will be available at `http://localhost:8080/reviews/`
+The site will be available at `http://localhost:8080`

 ## Testing

-Run the set-up script to create the test database

-    ./setup_test.sh

-Run the command:
+Add test data to the database:

+    rake octopus:db:fixtures

+Then run the test suite:

     bundle exec rspec

+## Custom database

+You can configure your database locations for testing or development.

+### Development

+To customize the database used by the running app:

+    cp config/environments/default.rb config/environments/development.rb

+Edit `development.rb` and change your database details.
+Then set up the database and run the app:

+    rake octopus:db:create[development]
+    bundle exec ruby boot.rb

+### Testing

+To customize the database used by the tests:

+    cp config/environments/default.rb config/environments/test.rb

+Edit `test.rb`, then set up the database and run the tests:

+    rake octopus:db:create[test]
+    rake octopus:db:fixtures[test]
+    bundle exec rspec

+When you are finished you can delete the test database:

+    rake octopus:db:delete[test]

 ## Credits